 Above and to the right are three Turquoise Cabochons from the Number 8 Mine that was located near Battle Mountain, Nevada.
 This Turquoise was mined by Cutler Edgar in the late 40's and well into the 1960's.
 Estell (my wife) and I were very fortunate to mine Stormy Mountain Turquoise with Cutler, he had great stories about Turquoise mining and was a humble person.
 We got hundreds of pounds of Turquoise from Cutler in the 70's - Stormy Mountain, Number 8 and more.
 These Number 8 Turquoise Cabochons came from Cutler Edgar.

 Above and to the right is spectacular Bisbee Blue Turquoise Cabochon that is very large and has smoky chocolate brown matrix.
 Smoky Bisbee Turquoise is very desirable by Turquoise Collectors and it is not often available, especially in a stone as large as this.
-You can view this Bisbee Cabochon on its presentation page to find out more information and the price if it is still available.
-Also, Check out other Bisbee Turquoise Cabochons to see what we currently have available.
+Check out other Bisbee Turquoise Cabochons to see what we currently have available.

 Above and to the left is a beautiful Black Spiderweb Kingman Turquoise Cabochon hand cut by Bill King of Manassa, Colorado.
 This is a great example of natural high-grade Kingman Turquoise and it was cut by a very famous Turquoise miner, Bill King - Bill has been the owner for the King's Manassa Mine for over 50 years.
 He has been a Turquoise Stone Cutter since he was a young boy, he is now in his 70's.
 You can view additional information by clicking on the link in this paragraph.